12th Sunday in Ordinary Time – Year C.

 “Who Is Jesus For Us?”

 Beginning from the time of the apostles, people have expressed many opinions on the person of Jesus.
 Who is really for the people of our time and for our communities: the Messiah or one of the precursors?
-The question is not out of place, because even many Christians, who do proclaim their profession of faith in an exact and impeccable way, haven’t in fact understood who Jesus really is.
+The question is not out of place, because even many Christians, who do proclaim their profession of faith in an exact and impeccable way, haven’t in fact understood who he really is.

 The first reading tells us the story of a man who lost his life, was killed and only after his death did people realize that he was just a man.
 This is a prophecy of what happened to Jesus.